HRA Calculator 2025-26

 • • Coordinate with other tax benefits

-Everything you need to know about income tax calculations
+Everything you need to know about House Rent Allowance exemption, tax benefits, and rent receipt requirements

 HRA exemption is the minimum of three amounts: (1) Actual HRA received from employer, (2) 50% of basic salary for metro cities (40% for non-metro), (3) Actual rent paid minus 10% of basic salary.
 The lowest of these three is your HRA exemption.